sricheta92/sp18-202-avengers/Week1Srum.md

 * What I will do today -  I will do coding today
 * Blocker - No

+#### Mangesh
+* What I did yesterday -  I designed level 3
+* What I will do today -  I will implement level 3 today
+* Blocker - No blocks yet

 # Day 17 - 23rd April

 #### Sricheta
 * What I did yesterday -  I did coding today
 * What I will do today - I will do testing today
 * Blocker - No

+#### Mangesh
+* What I did yesterday -  Level 3 implementation
+* What I will do today - I will study proxy pattern today
+* Blocker - No blockers yet

 # Day 18 - 24rd April